 HUGO: In the place where the tumor used to be blood was circulating out of control, passionately, with stories of people who are worth saving.

-ELMAR: (QUOTES) The intruder inside me who makes me a stranger to myself.
+ELMAR: (QUOTES) That's the intruder inside me who makes me a stranger to myself.